SobieskiCodes/rewrite-photopicker/README.md

-pickone [album] *p1,po,pick - Pick a random image from the album, if only one album it will not require an album name albumlist *al,list - Lists all albums in the server info - Displays custom text set by owner of the bot
+pickone [album] *p1,po,pick - Pick a random image from the album, if only one album it will not require an album name albumlist *al,list - Lists all albums in the server info - Displays custom text set by owner of the bot setcontent (content) ~ - Change the content from "You asked me to pick a picture" can be blank settitle (title) ~ - Change the title from "I chose..." can be blank
 ```

 ### Requirements